Skip to main content

 Found a barrier, or need this page (or anything on the site) in a different format?
 Email info@thoht.app.
 We read every message and aim to reply within a few business days.

-Local dictation is free forever, with no usage caps.
-Pro is $4.99/month (US) after a 7-day free trial — one Universal Purchase covers both Mac and iPhone.
+Local dictation on Apple silicon Mac is free with no usage caps.
+Pro is $4.99/month (US) after a 7-day free trial — one Universal Purchase covers Mac, iPhone and iPad.

 Accessibility program

-If typing is impossible, Pro is on us.
+If typing is a barrier, Pro is on us.

-If a motor disability, chronic pain, RSI, low vision, a temporary injury, or anything else makes typing impossible or impractical, we'll send you a free THOHT Pro license.
+If a motor disability, chronic pain, RSI, low vision, a temporary injury, or anything else makes typing difficult, painful, or impractical, we'll send you a free THOHT Pro license.

-We don't ask for medical specifics, screenshots of conditions, or a portal login.
-A short message is enough — we only need to know you'd genuinely benefit.
+We don't ask for medical details, documents, screenshots, or a portal login.
+A short message in your own words is enough.

 12 months, easy renewal